lucanag/lucanag.github.io/README.md

-# Ableton - Sound Synthesis and Sampling work
+# Sound Synthesis and Sampling

 This is a walkthrough on some of my Ableton learning process/homeworks which I have been experienced during taking a course at [Impro School](https://www.improschool.com).